Kaifu-stack/chaos/README.md

-# 🔥 Vynqo Chaos
+# 🔥 Chaos

-Vynqo Chaos is a realtime anonymous social debate platform where users can instantly join random rooms, chat, react with live emojis, and talk through voice chat.
+Chaos is a realtime anonymous social debate platform where users can instantly join random rooms, chat, react with live emojis, and talk through voice chat.

 Built using: